 A combination of different sounds happening at once.
 However, it is best to use just 2 or 3.
 There are three types of composites.

 Additive – Use simple sounds like sine waves and filtered complex waves.
 By keeping the sounds simple, you have more room in the mix to add timbres without over-complicating the sound.
 (See Blog: Methodical Synthesis)

 Hybrid – Sounds consist of contrasting yet complimentary sounds.
 For example, you might combine an FM sound with an Additive sound because FM is usually inharmonic and additive is usually harmonic.
 You might combine a familiar sound like a violin with an alien sound like a modulated wavetable, or an analog sound with a digital sound.
 (See Blog: Methodical Synthesis)

 Splitting – The process of breaking one complex sound into multiple simpler sounds, treating them individually, and processing them again together.
 This technique may merit the use of spectrum analyzers, noise gates, and bandpass filters.
 The first example below is my complex source.
 The second example is my split stack.

 Describes the re-use of some musical information.
 Doubled sounds are typically the same timbre, but transposed or tuned to different pitches before being played together.
 This means each note movement will produce a parallel interval.
 (See Blog: Scales, Intervals).

 Detuning – Introduces chorusing and beat frequencies (See Blog: Modulation FX).
 In order to preserve the center pitch, be sure to detune each component either the same amount in different directions or detune just one.

 Intervals – Transpose components by intervals other than the octave.
-This is a very sophisticated technique, but induces parallel chord motion and can potentially throw off the harmony.
+However, it induces parallel chord motion and potentially throws off the harmony.

 Chording – Transpose 2 parts away from the central part, creating a chord.
-This technique is more experimental, but has highest potential of throwing off the overall harmony.
+This technique is more experimental but has the highest potential for throwing off the overall harmony.